awsdocs/aws-control-tower-guide/doc_source/existing-config-resources.md

 # Enroll accounts that have existing AWS Config resources<a name="existing-config-resources"></a>

 This topic provides a step\-by\-step approach for how to enroll accounts that have existing AWS Config resources\.
+For examples of how to check your existing resources, see [Example AWS Config CLI commands for resource status](enroll-account.md#example-config-cli-commands)\.

+**Note**
+If you plan to bring existing AWS accounts into AWS Control Tower as **Audit** and **Log archive** accounts, and if those accounts have existing AWS Config resources, you must delete the existing AWS Config resources before you can enroll the accounts into AWS Control Tower\.

 **Examples of AWS Config resources**